 Every professional speaker should be a well rounded speaker, and be able to cover all of those styles

-Karen takes about the journey – she applied in 2009, then again in 2010 where she was selected.
-She mentioned that as you approach the Convention and giving the presentation, it consumed her time.
+Karen talked about the journey – she applied in 2009, then again in 2010 when she was selected.
+She mentioned that as she approached the Convention and giving the presentation, it consumed her time.
 She also mentioned hiring a coach, videotaping her speeches and getting feedback from the 2009 audience.
 Oddly, this sounded a lot like the methods used by World Champions of Public Speaking.

 She also mentioned how the designation makes a difference on her resumé.
-Even when the reader doesn’t know about TM, they’re still impressed.
+Even when the reader doesn’t know about Toastmasters, they’re still impressed.

 Robert talked about the benefits of the destination.
 The AS program helped him develop the skills to handle evaluations that consistently gets him repeat business.